dwfe/path-resolver/README.md

 });
 ```

-here when navigating along the path `/control/user` will lead to a redirect to the root of the application.
+here when navigating along the pathname `/control/user` will lead to a redirect to the root of the application.

 ## `component`